Swrve’s in-app message QA testing functionality has two main purposes:

-Step 1: Navigate to the Preview & Test screen of the in-app message wizard.
-For more information about this wizard, see Creating In-App Messages.
+Step 1: Navigate to the Preview & Test screen of the in-app message campaign workflow.
+For more information about the campaign workflow, see Creating in-app messages.

 Step 2: In the QA Users section, select the required QA device(s) from the Add QA user list and click Add (+).

 Step 3: A Logging link appears for each assigned QA device.
-Click this link to display the QA User Logging screen and view the most recent events for the selected device.
+Select this link to display the QA User Logging screen and view the most recent events for the selected device.

-To access logging information for a QA device assigned to an in-app message, on the Preview & Test screen of the in-app message wizard, locate the device under the QA Users section and click Logging.
+To access logging information for a QA device assigned to an in-app message, on the campaign Preview & Test screen, locate the device under the QA Users section and select Logging.
 The QA User Logging screen displays the most recent event data from the QA device, the device properties and errors encountered.
-For more information about this screen, see How Do I Set Up QA Devices?
+For more information about this screen, see How do I set up QA devices?